Should a woman shower upon entering the Miqat

-More so, the male is between two situations after touching his wife: either he releases some fluid or not.
+The penalty on men depends upon two situation: After touching his wife, either he releases some fluid or he does not.
 If he does not release anything, then the penalty for him is that he must slaughter a sheep.
 If he does release something, then he must slaughter a camel.

-As for the women in this situation, then perhaps her situation is that of the males.
+As for the women in this situation, then perhaps her situation is similar to that of the men.
 Ibn Qudamah said, "The women is just like the male in this respect."

 The Hanafiyyah and Shafi'iyyah said: It is Wajib for someone who kisses or touches his or her spouse with desire that they pay the Fidyah - which is the slaughtering of a sheep.
 If they cannot find or afford the sheep, then they should alternatively either feed the poor or fast.

-From what the Hanafiyyah and Shafi'iyyah are saying, it seems that the same applies to women if they kiss or touch their husband with desire.
+From what the Hanafiyyah and Shafi'iyyah say, it seems that the same applies to women if they kiss or touch their husband with desire.

 Chapter Two: Male / Female differences in Ritual Worship

 What is the ruling of women performing Hajj without a Mahram?